jackw-ai/Terminal-Blackjack/README.md

 # Terminal-Blackjack
 Terminal-based Blackjack game - with betting!

-## What is it
+## What is this?

 Play Blackjack in your UNIX terminal!
 Just like real Blackjack, you start out with chips, and place bets per round.
 The dealer deals to you and then to itself.
 The winner takes all!

 ## Requirements
 Have Python3 installed.
 Python2 should be supported but not tested.
-Only the `random` package is used.
+Only the native `random` package is used.

 ## Instructions
 To launch the game, type